wooden spoon filled with spirulina on top pile of spirulina powder

 Conclusion

-Spirulina is an extremely healthy cyanobacteria that has been used for its health benefits and rich nutritional profile for thousands of years.
+Spirulina is a highly nutritious cyanobacteria that has been valued for its rich nutritional profile for thousands of years.
 It is a complete protein and offers a wide array of vitamins, minerals, and nutrients.
-It’s most often used to help maintain a healthy immune system, reduce inflammation, and fill in nutritional gaps in the diet.
+It is most often used to help support a healthy diet and fill in nutritional gaps.

 Medical Disclaimer

 Please speak with your doctor or other licensed healthcare professional before beginning any new supplement including Spirulina.
 None of the content on this site is or should be considered medical advice.
-The purpose of this article is simply to highlight relevant research for those curious about the potential benefits of consuming Spirulina.
+The purpose of this article is simply to highlight relevant information for those curious about Spirulina.

 Leave a comment